bghost4/MorseLearner/README.md

 # MorseLearner
-A program to help you lear Morse code without looking at dots and dashes
+A program to help you learn Morse code without looking at dots and dashes

 Java 14 and Gradle 7 required